linode/docs/docs/security/ssl/obtaining-lets-encrypt-certificates-on-ubuntu-14-04.md

 ## Prerequisites

-- A Linode server running Ubuntu 14.04 with < 2GB of RAM.
+- A Linode server running Ubuntu 14.04 with at least 2GB of RAM.
 On a **Linode 1024** server, add 1GB of SWAP to meet this requirement.
 We recommend following our [Getting started](/docs/getting-started) guide if you need help setting up your Linode
 - The `git` package.
 If it is not installed on your Linode, execute the `sudo apt-get install git` command to install it

 ## Downloading and Installing Let's Encrypt